Gizmodiat/AMANDE/README.md

 `unzip AMANDE.zip`
 `cd AMANDE`

-Replace the example token `"token="enter_yours"` with your own registered token in the LDlink.R file:
+Replace the example token `token="enter_yours"` with your own token in the LDlink.R file:
 `gedit system/LDlink.R`

-Edit the config.txt file with your own paths to the folders eQTLGen_for_AMANDE, GTEx_for_AMANDE, INTERVAL_for_AMANDE, snp151_for_AMANDE:
+Edit the config.txt file with your own paths to the folders eQTLGen_for_AMANDE, GTEx_for_AMANDE, INTERVAL_for_AMANDE and snp151_for_AMANDE:
 `gedit config.txt`

-I
+_Optional:_
+Adjust settings for instrumental variables (IVs) pruning are CEU population, LD r2 threshold <0.1 and MAF>0.01.
+If necessary adjust the settings by editing

+# **Usage:**
+Input files